GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Results Querying Method", "Brief Description"
     :widths: 45, 55

-    "GPA_IsPassComplete", "Checks whether or not a pass has finished."
+    "GpaIsPassComplete", "Checks whether or not a pass has finished."
-    "GPA_IsSessionComplete", "Checks if results for all samples within a session are available."
+    "GpaIsSessionComplete", "Checks if results for all samples within a session are available."
-    "GPA_GetSampleResultSize", "Gets the result size for a given sample."
+    "GpaGetSampleResultSize", "Gets the result size for a given sample."
-    "GPA_GetSampleResult", "Gets the result data for a given sample."
+    "GpaGetSampleResult", "Gets the result data for a given sample."

 Displaying Status/Error
 @@@@@@@@@@@@@@@@@@@@@@@

-All GPUPerfAPI functions return a GPA_Status code to indicate success or failure.
+All GPUPerfAPI functions return a GpaStatus code to indicate success or failure.
 A simple string representation of the status or error codes can be retrieved using the following method: